filago/filago.github.io/_posts/2022-06-11-3D-Squares-Puzzle.md

 There are 9 tiles to place on the 3x3 board, with the goal of matching all the half-planes between neighboring tiles.

 It looks simple enough; how hard could it be to solve?
-That depends on how you approach it…

 ---